 Being able to concentrate in 10–15 minute bursts will be really useful at school.
 Here are some ways to practise:

 - Enjoy extended play together.
 Building kits like Lego are great for encouraging your child’s resilience, especially if they can finish the activity in one sitting.
-Race-the-clock games are good for improving concentration (and are helpful when you need your child to get their socks and shoes on quickly!).

 - Follow instructions.
 Giving your child simple instructions to follow helps build their concentration.
 Why not have a go at some of these child-friendly recipes?